Adopting a Strategic Workforce Development Plan Will Benefit Small and Medium-Sized Manufacturers

 Not only that, but this situation will worsen as baby boomers continue to retire.
 Adding to this challenge, the “great resignation” has resulted in people looking for more flexible and rewarding work.
 According to Deloitte, there could be 2.1 million unfilled manufacturing jobs by 2030.

 The following infographic showcases the familiar workforce challenges for small and medium-sized manufacturers and possible solutions.

 Training is the Solution

 Why invest in current employees instead of looking to hire new people?
-It’s a sound business decision that costs less and results in higher productivity because new employees take an average of five to nine months to reach total productivity.
+It’s common for companies to focus so much on recruiting manufacturing employees that they don’t grow the talent they already have.
+Investing in your current workforce is a sound business decision that costs less than recruiting new talent and results in higher productivity.
+New employees take an average of five to nine months to reach total productivity.
+By allowing employees to take on more work and improve their skills, they’re able to build upon their current talent.
 For many manufacturers, retraining and upskilling existing employees can create an attractive work environment and increase retention.

 More and more, manufacturers are investing in training.
 A recent Manufacturing Institute study found that 75% of respondents said upskilling workers helped to improve productivity, promotion opportunities, and morale.

 What types of training will engage your employees, meeting their needs to help them stay with your business, and your needs for enhanced skills?

 Here are some effective workforce training strategies that have worked for small and medium-sized manufacturers: